polidahiya/Todolist-second/README.md

 Click the "Save" button to confirm the changes.

 ---Changing Task Status
-Each task has a drag handle (usually three horizontal lines) at the corner.
 Click and hold this handle to drag the task.
 Drag the task to the appropriate column ("To-Do," "Doing," or "Done").
 Release the mouse button to drop the task into the new column.